Aluminium hydroxide: Filler and fire retardant

 Aluminium hydroxide finds use as a fire retardant filler for polymer applications.
 It is selected for these applications because it is colorless (like most polymers), inexpensive, and has good fire retardant properties.
 Magnesium hydroxide and mixtures of huntite and hydromagnesite are used similarly.
 These mixtures start to decompose at temperatures around 180 C to 220 C (depending on the type of aluminium hydroxide used), absorbing a considerable amount of heat in the process and giving off water vapour.
 The decomposition rate of aluminium hydroxide increases with an increase in temperature, with a reported maximum rate at 250 C.

 In addition to behaving as a fire retardant, it is very effective as a smoke suppressant in a wide range of polymers, most especially in polyesters, acrylics, ethylene vinyl acetate, epoxies, polyvinyl chloride (PVC), rubber, as well as in wood-based products.

 Aluminium hydroxide is used as filler in some artificial stone compound material, often in acrylic resin.

+Mordant

+In the past, freshly precipitated gelatinous aluminium hydroxide was widely used as a mordant for dyeing and calico printing because it can form insoluble coloured lake pigments with vegetable dyes.